dannyledger/projects-and-portfolio/etl and pipeline design/term deposit ETL project (SQL and python)/README.md

 ## 📘 Overview

+You’re part of the Data Engineering team at a digital bank.
+The Product team is analysing customer behaviour around term deposits — fixed-savings products — to inform upcoming product tweaks and risk management decisions.

+They’ve asked for a clean, joined dataset with enriched fields like tenure, early withdrawals, and projected interest exposure.

 This project simulates a real-world data engineering task at a digital bank.
 You'll load, clean, transform, and enrich data related to term deposits, preparing it for business analysis and risk exposure reporting.

 ## 🎯 Objectives